Registering with SDS

-To complete your request for an accommodation, submit the online Student Disability Services Request Form in the AIM student portal.
-When access needs are not obvious or invisible, you must submit current disability documentation that meets SDS guidelines to establish eligibility.
+To complete a request for an accommodation, submit the online Student Disability Services Request Form.
+When access needs are not obvious or visible, disability documentation that meets SDS guidelines is needed to establish eligibility.

-SDS staff works in an expedient manner to assess your access needs and work with campus partners to implement approved accommodations.
-You are responsible for following the procedures outlined on this website for registering and using disability services and accommodations.
+Upon receipt of all information needed to determine eligibility for accommodation, SDS staff make accommodation decisions on a weekly basis.
+SDS will work with the student and campus partners to implement approved accommodations.
+Students are responsible for following the procedures outlined on this website for registering and using disability services and accommodations.

 Steps for Registering with SDS